 After Virginia seceded from the Union (April 17, 1861), Davis moved the capital of the Confederacy to Richmond, Virginia in May.
 On November 6, 1861, southern voters elected Davis to a six-year term as President of the Confederate States of America.
 Inaugurated in Richmond on February 22, 1862, Davis served the next three years as the sole president of the Confederacy’s brief history.

 As the newly elected president of the Confederacy, Davis faced the unenviable task of trying to form a new nation while at war with a formidable opponent.
-During America’s infancy, the Founding Fathers learned that it was difficult to govern a loose confederation of states.
+During America’s infancy, the Founding Fathers learned it was difficult to govern a loose confederation of states.
 Seven decades later, Davis discovered that trying to reconcile the military imperatives for centralization with a political model based upon decentralized control was nearly impossible.
 That discrepancy often put him at odds with various state governors, individual legislators, and members of his own cabinet.

 Davis’s personality and management style further hindered his performance.
 His aloof nature did not engender popular support amongst common citizens in the South.
 Like Lincoln, Davis’s support for the suspension of the writ of habeas corpus and for a conscription policy that favored the wealthy served as a source of dissatisfaction.